 I like to give my clients ONE thing to focus on each week, so here’s my advice:

-1. Get Your Nutrition Dialed In First
+1. Reducing Your Waistline By Getting Your Nutrition Dialed In First

-Start with simple things like eating some protein with every meal or basing your meals around lean meats and vegetables.
+Start with simple things like eating protein with every meal or basing your meals around lean meats and vegetables.

 Even something as simple as walking can lead to more pain when you’re carrying that much weight.

-If you’re more around the 50 pounds overweight mark and relatively pain free at the moment, this is still important to do first, but you can move to #2 sooner…
+If you’re more around the 50 pounds overweight mark and relatively pain-free at the moment, this is still important to do first, but you can move to #2 sooner.

 2. Start Slow – Don’t Try To Break Any World Records